Photo by Matt Collamer, Unsplash.

 For me, the conversation was novel, centered mostly on ways of passing the time.
 I heard about movie marathons and addictive video games.
 About junk food and beer, and even about the joys and perils of online pornography(!).
 People are strangely blunt, I find, but this may be because most of my friends are Muslims, who wouldn’t dream of discussing matters such as these.

-Real or imagined, it had grip on me as I walked silently back to my home, a few blocks away.
+Real or imagined it had a grip on me as I walked silently back to my home, a few blocks away.

 I don’t remember ever being overcome by negative emotions like this in the middle of the day, though it happens sometimes at night.
 I wake up in some dark hour, overwhelmed by some outsized sense of anxiety and horror.
 I don’t know why it happens but I’ve talked to others, and I know it happens to them sometimes too.